cortes-ciriano-lab/savana/README.md

 savana --tumour <tumour-file> --normal <normal-file> --outdir <outdir> --ref <ref-fasta>
 ```

 This will call somatic SVs.
 We recommend running with the --contigs argument (`--contigs example/contigs.chr.hg38.txt`) to only examine chromosomes of interest.
-To compute copy number aberrations, you must provide a phased VCF for the germline sample (generated using whatshap - see [Generating Phased VCF](#generating-phased-vcf)).
+To compute copy number aberrations, you must provide a phased VCF for the germline sample (see [Generating Phased VCF](#generating-phased-vcf)).
 Then, to call both SVs and CNAs you can run savana with:
 ```
 savana --tumour <tumour-file> --normal <normal-file> --outdir <outdir> --ref <ref-fasta> --phased_vcf <vcf-file> --blacklist <blacklist-bed-file>
 ```
 > Note, that if you do not want to use a blacklist to compute copy number aberrations, you will have to specify the `--no_blacklist` flag instead.
+Additionally, if you have already generated the heterozygous SNP allele counts using the above command, you can skip this step by providing the <allele_counts_hetSNPs.bed> file instead of the phased VCF using the `--allele_counts_het_snps` flag. \nExample command for both: \n`savana --tumour <tumour-file> --normal <normal-file> --outdir <outdir> --ref <ref-fasta> --allele_counts_het_snps <allele_counts_hetSNPs.bed> --no_blacklist`.

 ### Quickstart